openzipkin/zipkin-api/RATIONALE.md

 reason is that tools should use the oldest route that can satisfy a request.
 If only passing a single ID, `/trace/{traceId}` is better.
 Moreover, that endpoint is more likely to be cached properly.

+### Why ListOfTraces instead of indexed?
+The `/traceMany` endpoint returns `ListOfTraces` of those which match the input traceIds vs other options such as index based.
+This is primarily to re-use parsers from the `/traces` endpoint.
+Also, by not mandating index order, this endpoint better reflects the scatter/gather nature of most implementations, avoiding an ordering stage.
+For example, implementations can choose to order, but also choose to write the response incrementally.